microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-submissionadminreview.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents admin review information for threat submission.
-Currently, only user reported email threat submission is supported and could be reviewed by administrator.
+Currently, only user reported email threat submission is supported and can be reviewed by administrator.

 ## Properties
 | Property       | Type                     | Description                                  |